Classification of Psychiatric Disorders

 Axis II: Developmental disorders and personality disorders:

 In general, Developmental disorders include autism and mental retardation, disorders which are typically first evident in childhood.
 Moreover, Personality Disorders are clinical syndromes which have a more long lasting symptoms also encompass the individual’s way of interacting with the world.
-Besides this, They include paranoid, antisocial, and borderline personality disorders.
+Besides this, They include defensive, antisocial, and borderline personality disorders.

 Axis III: Physical conditions